WERA_TEMP_11: Western Regional Turfgrass Research

 Statement of Issues and Justification

-Turfgrass area has become a central part of urban and suburban landscapes throughout the USA.
-Due to biology, ecology, intensive management and disturbances, turfgrass and landscape systems have specific, sometimes unique, management challenges compared to traditional vegetable and cropping agricultural systems.
-Water scarcity continues to be a growing challenge in both agricultural and urban sectors across the Western and Great Plains regions.
+Turfgrass areas are a central part of urban and suburban landscapes throughout the USA (Lindsey et al., 2025; Braun et al., 2024).
+Due to biology, ecology, intensive management and disturbances, turfgrass and landscape systems have specific and unique management challenges compared to other agricultural systems.
+Water scarcity continues to be a growing challenge in both agricultural and urban sectors across the Western and Great Plains regions (National Drought Mitigation Center, 2026).
 Extended droughts, erratic rainfall patterns, and increased population growth are placing heavy demands on limited water supplies.
-This is especially the case for the Desert SW with much attention on the Colorado River Basin.
-Turfgrass and urban landscapes, integral to recreation, aesthetics, and environmental quality, are often viewed as less essential water users.
-However, well-managed turf and landscapes provide substantial ecological and social benefits, including erosion control, urban cooling, and stormwater infiltration, etc. (Braun et al., 2024).
+This is especially the case for the Desert SW with much attention on the Colorado River Basin and the Great Salt Lake.
+Turfgrass and urban landscapes, integral to recreation, aesthetics, and urban environmental quality, are often viewed as less essential water users.
+However, well-managed turf and landscapes provide substantial ecological and social benefits, including erosion control, urban cooling, stormwater infiltration, carbon sequestration, wildlife habitat, improved mental and physical health, safe recreation surfaces, and positive economic impacts (Beard and Green, 1994; Braun et al., 2024).

-The WERA11 group has successfully connected university and private industry turfgrass scientists and Extension specialists across the western U.S. and associated territories to improve communication and promote sustainable management.
-The group has coordinated water conservation education, shared cultivar evaluation data, and delivered regionally adapted outreach resources.
-As water scarcity intensifies, the need for continued coordination among research and Extension professionals remains critical to maintain the quality of life in urban areas.
+The WERA11 group has successfully connected university and private industry turfgrass scientists and Extension specialists across the western U.S. and associated territories to improve communication, cooperation, and promote sustainable management information.
+The group has coordinated water conservation education programs, facilitated sharing and interpretation of regional turfgrass cultivar evaluation data, and developed regionally adapted Extension resources used by professionals and municipalities across multiple states.
+As water scarcity intensifies, the need for continued coordination among research and Extension professionals remains critical to create and provide the data and knowledge to sustainably manage turfgrasses and maintain the quality of life in urban areas.

 Objectives